 Induction Seal Liners

 Using an induction sealing system is ideal for extending product shelf life, preserving freshness, preventing costly leaks and enhancing your product's value.
-When applied properly, induction lined caps provide a hermetic, leak proof, and tamper evident seal.
-When the seal is correctly intact, consumers are able to easily identify that the contents inside have not been tampered with.
+When applied properly, induction lined caps provide a hermetic, leak-proof, and tamper-evident seal.
+When the security seal is correctly intact, consumers are able to easily identify that the contents inside have not been tampered with.
 In order to use the product, the induction seal liner must first be punctured, lifted or peeled off of the packaging.
 Induction seal liners are frequently used in OTC, pharmaceutical, nutraceutical, and vitamin products to ensure safety, security and customer satisfaction.

 What’s Right For My Product?

 When it comes to tamper-evident packaging, there are many options that manufacturers have to choose from to help assure consumers that the product and its contents are safe to consume, apply, and use.
+QPSI are experts in the contract packaging industry.
 We encourage you to learn more and invite you to contact us for more help in finding the right packaging services to meet your specific product needs.